banujan59/DualShockPCController/README.md

 ## 1 - Summary
 This application allows you to control a PC using a DualShock 4 controller (Playstation 4 controller).
 The design was inspired by Grand Theft Auto V's control of a computer during a game. :)

 I developed this project to practice my programming skills.
-This project is incomplete (but still usable) and will no longer receive updates.
 You are welcome to clone it and improve it!

 Do not hesitate to contact me on [LinkedIn](http://www.linkedin.com/in/banujan-atputharajah-556498222) if you want to discuss about this project.